hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/001-tss-rosters-design-proposal.md

 This proposal attempts to provide a specification for the behavior of rosters starting from their creation from the CAB to their terminal state within the TSS specification.

-### Dependencies, Interactions, and Implications

-Dependencies: This proposal depends on the implementation of the TSS scheme and the associated cryptographic primitives.
-It also relies on the use of existing address book for initial roster creation.

-Interactions: The roster, after its creation, will be used by the platform code for exchanging and validating roster information.

-Implications: The adoption of rosters will enable TSS block signing, enhancing the security and decentralization of the Hedera network.
-It will also require modifications to the reconnect process to accommodate the new roster structure.

 ### Requirements

 - Immutability: Rosters must be immutable to ensure the integrity of the computed hash.